 Remember, learning a new skill of any kind takes time and practice.
 Be patient with yourself and your partner.
 It may feel unnatural at first, but with practice and time, this effective communication skill can become a regular part of your marital/relationship landscape.

-For more information about effective couples communication strategies, check out my communication workbook (The ABCs of Effective Communication.)
+For more information about effective couples communication strategies, check out my communication workbook (Communication Breakthrough: A Communication Guide for Couples.)

 Wishing you a fulfilling relationship!